Door-to-Balloon 10 Years Later: Successful Model Sets the Stage for the Next Generation of ACC's QI Programs

 - Bradley EH, et al. Strategies for reducing the door-to-balloon time in acute myocardial infarction.
 N Engl J Med 2006;355:2308-20.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Prevention, Sports and Exercise Cardiology, Interventions and Coronary Artery Disease, Exercise
+Clinical Topics: Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Prevention, Sports and Exercise Cardiology, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Exercise

 Keywords: Cardiology Magazine, ACC Publications, American Heart Association, Animals, Anniversaries and Special Events, Benchmarking, Catheterization, Coronary Artery Disease, Electrocardiography, Emergency Medical Services, Emergency Medicine, Emergency Service, Hospital, Goals, Guideline Adherence, Hospital Mortality, Imagination, Inpatients, Michigan, Motivation, Myocardial Infarction, National Institutes of Health (U.S.), Nuclear Family, Outpatients, Patient Care Planning, Patient Navigation, Percutaneous Coronary Intervention, Pharmacists, Physician Assistants, Pilot Projects, Ethics, Professional, Quality Improvement, Registries, Reward, Running, Social Responsibility, Standard of Care, United States